peterdevpl/peterdevpl.github.io/_posts/2019-01-11-picking-a-php-tool-to-generate-pdfs.markdown

 title:  "Picking a PHP tool to generate PDFs (2021 update)"
 date:   2019-01-11 17:00:00 +0100
 last_modified_at: 2021-07-26 22:00:00 +0100
-description: "Comparison of HTML to PDF conversion tools: mPDF, TCPDF, Dompdf, wkhtmltopdf, Headless Chrome, WeasyPrint and Prince."
+description: "Comparison of HTML to PDF conversion tools: mPDF, TCPDF, Dompdf, typeset.sh, wkhtmltopdf, Headless Chrome, WeasyPrint and Prince."
 excerpt: I spent a lot of time working with different tools to generate PDF files, mainly invoices and reports.
 Some of these documents were really sophisticated, including multi-page tables, colorful charts, headers and footers.
 I tried generating documents by hand and converting HTML to PDF, or even LaTeX to PDF.
 image: /assets/generating_pdf_files.jpg
 permalink: /2019/01/11/picking-a-php-tool-to-generate-pdfs/